CCS/Whole Child Model Advisory Committees

 The council’s members are all current or former CCS beneficiaries.
 Their firsthand experience with the program enables them to provide valuable insights into what is working well and what can be improved.
 The role of the Youth Advisory Council is to provide feedback on how CCS program/Whole Child Model can best prepare members to graduate from the program and transition into adulthood.

 Praise for CCS/Whole Child Model

-"The partnership between HPSM and CCS has made it easier for our families to access community-based services.
+"The partnership between HPSM and the County's CCS Program has made it easier for our families to access community-based services.
 Bilingual HPSM-CCS staff have been particularly helpful to families we see with limited English proficiency."

 Lee M. Sanders, MD, MPH

-"The CCS Pilot addresses not just the member’s CCS condition, but all the needs of the child and family.
+"The Whole Child Model addresses not just the member’s CCS condition, but all the needs of the child and family.
 Its success is based on the whole family’s active involvement."

-"With CCS staff co-located at HPSM, families call one person when they need services, referrals or advice.
+"With Whole Child Model staff co-located at HPSM, families call one person when they need services, referrals or advice.
 This makes it easier for them to get the best quality care for their children."